 Fine and Coarse Aggregates

-Sand, gravel, crushed stones which are the products of weathering or crushing of rocks are known as aggregates.
-Sources of fine aggregates on the basis of which sand is classified are: sea sand, river sand, stream sand, pit sand and manufactured sand.
+Sand, gravel, and crushed stones which are the products of weathering or crushing of rocks are known as aggregates.
+Sources of fine aggregates on the basis of which sand is classified are sea sand, river sand, stream sand, pit sand, and manufactured sand.

 1. Grading zone

 3. and Grading zone

 4. on the basis of the percentage of sand passing through different sizes.

 It subdivides the cement paste into thin films and allows it to spread and adhere.

 It allows the carbon dioxide from the air to penetrate and improve the setting.
 It prevents shrinkage and adds to the density of mortar.
 It fills the gap between building blocks and gives a level surface to mortar.